 It should be clear that malpractice has a strict legal definition.
 The accuser must prove that the case falls under this for it to succeed in court.
 Mere dissatisfaction with the results of a procedure is not enough to file a suit.

-An experienced medical malpractice lawyer in Long Island, New York, can study the facts and evaluate the merits of the case.
+An experienced medical malpractice lawyer can study the facts and evaluate the merits of the case.
 Patients may also wish to get familiar with the types of medical malpractice as the knowledge will be handy if they ever fall victim to their physician’s negligence.
 The main types are listed below for your reference:

 It can all start with the wrong diagnosis.
 If the doctor fails to determine the real reason behind the symptoms, then he or she is likely to recommend an incorrect treatment plan.
 Sometimes this only results in minor irritations.